Irritable Bowel Disease Syndrome

 - Relaxation training: Various forms of relaxation techniques like meditation, yoga or martial arts can help a person overcome stress that comes from eating unhealthy.

-- Behaviour change: In this condition, changing the behaviour is the key focus.
+In this condition, changing the behavior is the key focus.
 For example, the weight of the person is restored.
 The person is asked to make changes in daily life.
 For example, limit the time spent on reading food labels.
 More so, you can maintain a journal.
 So to say, this journal can help to keep a track.
 You can track food consumed, thoughts and feelings about the food.

 A person having this condition will need to work with a team of experts.
 This can include a counsellor, a nutritionist and a general physician.
 Additionally, they can join a group which consists of people having similar problems.
 This group can act as a support system for the person.